 Type/Cast is a new literary journal, curated in Cape Town.
-We feature new, fresh and vibrant writing, whether fiction, nonfiction or poetry, with a particular focus on South African writing.
+We feature new, fresh and vibrant writing, whether fiction, nonfiction and poetry, with a particular focus on South African writing.
 Type/Cast initially publishes online, with the top rated submissions being printed in the annual.

 Keep in touch with Type/Cast via: